Noise

 The police can silence security and car alarms if the alarm is causing unreasonable noise and has persisted for at least 30 minutes.

-Where the alarm system becomes an ongoing issue an Environmental Health Officer may be able to assist.
+Where the alarm system becomes an ongoing issue, an Environmental Health Officer may be able to assist.

 Industrial and Commercial Noise